Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 = 0.19 =
 * Starter Page Templates: Added more than twenty new block editor page templates.
+* Starter Page Templates: Fix issues with full width blocks in the preview
+* General: Fix style compatibility with the latest versions of the block editor.

 = 0.18.2 =
 * Address core/nux package deprecation.